okta/okta-developer-docs/packages/@okta/vuepress-site/guides/custom-error-pages/index.md

 ---
 title: Customize the Hosted Error Pages
-excerpt: Learn how to customize the Okta hosted error pages to fit your brand or your applicaiton's look and feel.
+excerpt: Learn how to customize the Okta hosted error pages to fit your brand.
 layout: Guides
 sections:
  - overview